jamesquinlan/dsc-techstack/topics/git.md

 ## 4.5.
 Ignoring files

-To ignore files that you don't want to be tracked or added to the staging area, you can create a file called `.gitignore` in your main project folder.
+To ignore files you don't want to be tracked or added to the staging area, create a file called `.gitignore` in your main project folder.

-Inside of that file, you can list all the file and folder names that you do not want to track (each ignored file and folder should go to a new line inside the **.gitignore** file).
+Inside that file, you can list all the file and folder names that you do not want to track (each ignored file and folder should be added to a new line inside the **.gitignore** file).

 You can read an article about ignoring files [on this link](https://help.github.com/en/articles/ignoring-files).
 See also this [blog post](https://www.pluralsight.com/guides/how-to-use-gitignore-file).